Grazulex/laravel-multipersona/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Laravel TurboMaker:
+We provide security updates for the following versions of Laravel MultiPersona:

 | Version | Supported          |
 | ------- | ------------------ |